leandrorodrigues00/ignite-shop/README.md

 ## 👩‍💻 About the project

-The project is a REST Application for t-shirt sales, made with NextJS and integrated with STRIPE for payments, also contains a 2s delay so that you can view the skeleton screen.
+This project, built with NextJS, offers a seamless online shopping experience for t-shirts.
+It utilizes the powerful payment processing capabilities of [STRIPE](https://stripe.com/), ensuring secure and convenient transactions for customers.
+Also contains a 2s delay so that you can view the skeleton screen.

- As per [STRIPE](https://stripe.com/docs/testing) documentation, to simulate a purchase, you can use the number: 4242424242424242 for the card, any future date, and any CVC/e-mail/name.
+To facilitate testing and demonstrate the payment functionality, the [STRIPE](https://stripe.com/docs/testing) documentation suggests using the following details: Card Number: 4242424242424242, any future date for expiration, and any CVC, email, or name.

 [click here, see closer](https://ignite-shop-cs.vercel.app/) 😉

 ## 🔖 Layout